Namsinh/TwitterAnalyticsPlus/README.md

 ### Running and testing the application

+GUI Version: Run `./Main.py` in python.

-The following scripts can be tested by running the files in Python:
+The following scripts can also be tested by running the files in Python:
 * Twitter API connectivety: `./test.py` asks the user to enter a public twitter account, connects to Twitter API and grabs the 10 most recent tweets from accounts in the following list.

 * Text Preprocessing: `./tweet_preprocessing.py` stores and retrieves tweet objects in JSON format, and pre-processes the tweets before passing them to Google Cloud.